Torrey Pines Golf Course

-Torrey Pines Golf Course is a 36-hole municipal golf facility on the west coast of the United States, owned by the city of San Diego, California.
-It sits on the coastal cliffs overlooking the Pacific Ocean in the community of La Jolla, just south of Torrey Pines State Reserve.
+Torrey Pines Golf Course is a 36-hole municipal golf facility in University City, a community of San Diego, California.
+The course sits on the coastal cliffs overlooking the Pacific Ocean, just south of Torrey Pines State Natural Reserve.
 Opened in 1957, it was built on the site of Camp Callan, a U.S. Army installation during World War II.
+Torrey Pines has two 18-hole courses, North and South, designed by William Francis Bell.
+The course is named for the Torrey pine, a rare tree that grows in the area.